Simon Vumbaca: British Basketball League

 Vumbaca has been a trustee and executive committee member of the British Basketball League.
 Following long time BBL chairman Paul Blake's decision to step down in 2013, Vumbaca joined Ed Percival as a member of the executive committee.
 Vumbaca commented that he was "delighted to have been asked to continue assisting the BBL in its continued development and it is with great pleasure that I accepted the position".
 Vumbaca has also sat as head of appeals for the BBL appeal panel.

 Sailboat Racing

-Vumbaca is a passionate sailboat racer competing in the 2023 Rolex Fastnet Race, a biennial yacht race, which is the world's largest offshore race.
+Vumbaca is a passionate sailboat racer, having competed in the 2023 Rolex Fastnet Race, a biennial yacht race, which is the world's largest offshore race.

 Music

 Firesound Music

 Vumbaca is the owner of Firesound Music specialising in music production, publication and promotion.
 The company represents Naki Wailer.
-Recently Firesound partnered with Naki Wailer to produce "Follow the Leader", co-produced by Naki Wailer himself, along with guitarist Earl “Chinna” Smith, Simone “Chuka” Simpson, and Simon Vumbaca.
+Recently Firesound partnered with Naki Wailer to produce "Follow the Leader", co-produced by Naki Wailer himself, along with guitarist Earl "Chinna" Smith, Simone "Chuka" Simpson, and Simon Vumbaca.

+YouTube Career

+The Contemplationist

+Alongside his legal and business work, Vumbaca publishes philosophical content under the name The Contemplationist, via his personal website and a YouTube channel of the same name.
+The platform explores themes including ethics, technology, leadership and human emotional life - among them love, lust and loneliness - approached through a framework he terms "contemplationism".
+Vumbaca has also produced a podcast, The Contemplationist Insights, and has given talks and interviews on these themes, including an appearance on Italian radio station, Radio RSN.
+The Contemplationist helps people on their journey to think clearer and live better.